 - Bathtub: Bathtubs with exposed plumbing will have shut-off valves clearly visible.
 Turn both valves clockwise.

-1. Water Main: Locate Shut-Off Valve Within the House
+Tips for Locating the Water Shut Off Valve Within the House

-- Inside Perimeter: In most cases, it will be near the perimeter of the house.
+- In most cases, the shut off valve will be near the perimeter of the house.

-- Ground Level: Keep your focus on-grade.
+- Keep your focus on-grade.
 So, if you are in a basement, you will be looking at eye level or above.
-If on a ground level floor, you will be looking down.
+If you are on a ground-level floor, you will be looking down.

-- Path of Least Resistance: Imagine a straight line extending from your outdoor water meter to the nearest point of your home's exterior perimeter.
-Water lines will take the shortest path to get to a house.
+- Track a line from the water meter to the house.
+Go outside and stand on top of the water meter utility box.
+Imagine a straight line extending from that point to the nearest point on your home's exterior perimeter.
+Water lines will take the shortest path to reach a house.
 Where that line meets your house is likely where the house's shut-off is located.